What does ISO mean in Photography

 If you are a beginner you will make questions like these:

 What does ISO means in Photography?
 How does ISO affect a photo?
 What ISO should I shoot at?
 Should I choose the lowest one?’

 In this short article, you will get all answers.
 Let’s start understanding what is ISO and why matters in Photography.

 In traditional photography (when you use film) photography ISO (or ASA) is the indication of how sensitive a film is to light.
 It’s measured by numbers on the films: 100, 200, 400, 800, etc… A low number, more sensitivity to the light, and less grain you will get in your photos.

 ISO in Digital Photography

-With the arrival of the digital photography, ISO is the measure of the sensitivity of the image sensor of the camera.
+With the arrival of digital photography, ISO is the measure of the sensitivity of the image sensor of the camera.

 As much value of the ISO, your sensor will get more light.
 It can allow you to use your camera in darker scenes.
 It will result in images with more grain.
 Thanks to modern cameras, the use of high values became popular.
-This way, the quality also increase resulting in less grain with high ISO.
+This way, the quality also increases resulting in less grain with high ISO.